 “Inflamed skin is crying out for castor oil,” says Pande, who recommends dabbing a little oil on affected areas morning and night.

 Packed with replenishing omega-6 fatty acids, repairing amino acids and enriching vitamin E, castor oil is a great one for helping to keep hair strong and healthy, delaying the arrival of those dreaded split ends.

 “When it comes to sneaky split ends, put a 50 pence-sized drop of castor oil in the palm of your hand, and then warm it with your other hand before smoothing through the ends of your hair,” advises Pande.
 “For the ultimate restorative hair mask, blend with coconut oil and leave it on overnight to work its magic on your mane.”

 We’ll get straight to the point: If you’re prone to sluggish digestion or constipation, castor oil is your friend.
 Thanks again to that high concentration of ricinoleic acid, castor oil has long been used as a natural laxative to help get things moving.

 “When someone swallows castor oil, ricinoleic acid latches onto EP3 molecules in smooth muscle cells on the walls of the small intestine and causes contractions,” explains Science Magazine.
 Although, this does come with a warning for anyone who is expecting: Doctors often advise against using castor oil during pregnancy, as it can have a contracting effect on the uterus.

-A good rule of thumb is to consult a GP or pharmacist for guidelines on how to take castor oil for constipation, though some product labels suggest beginning with a 15-millilitre dose before adjusting as you need (and never exceeding 60 millilitres).
+A good rule of thumb is to consult a GP or pharmacist for guidelines on how to take castor oil for constipation, though some product labels suggest beginning with a 15-milliliter dose before adjusting as you need (and never exceeding 60 milliliters).